LeBron James: Professional contracts

-James is represented by agent Rich Paul of Klutch Sports.
-His first agent was Aaron Goodwin, whom he left in 2005 for Leon Rose.
-Rose joined Creative Artists Agency (CAA) in 2007, and he worked with fellow CAA agent Henry Thomas, who represented Dwyane Wade and Chris Bosh, to bring James to Miami in 2010.
-James left CAA for Paul in 2012.
-James, Paul, Carter, and Randy Mims—all childhood friends—formed agent and sports-marketing company LRMR after James left Goodwin.
-LRMR handles James' marketing, including the marketing of The Decision, for which it was criticized.
+James's first agent was Aaron Goodwin.
+After leaving Goodwin in 2005, James formed the sports marketing company LRMR with his childhood friends Maverick Carter, Ernest "Randy" Mims and Rich Paul.
+LRMR handles James's marketing, which included the much-criticized television special The Decision.
+Following his departure from Goodwin, James had signed with agent Leon Rose, who joined Creative Artists Agency (CAA) in 2007.
+Rose worked with fellow CAA agent Henry Thomas, who represented Dwyane Wade and Chris Bosh, to bring James to Miami in 2010.
+In 2012, James left CAA and became a client of Paul and the agency he founded, Klutch Sports Group.

-Throughout his career, James has taken a unique approach to his NBA contracts, usually opting to sign shorter-term deals in order to maximize his earnings potential and flexibility; in 2006, James and the Cavaliers negotiated a three-year, $60 million contract extension instead of the four-year maximum as it allotted him the option of seeking a new contract worth more money as an unrestricted free agent following the 2010 season.
-This move ultimately allowed James, Dwyane Wade, and Chris Bosh to sign together with the Heat.
-During the 2011 NBA lockout, James received contract offers to play professional football from the Dallas Cowboys and Seattle Seahawks, which he gave serious consideration to and even began training with it in mind.
-During his second stint in Cleveland, based on a negotiation strategy devised by NBA agent Mark Termini, who worked with Paul and specialized in contract negotiation and construction, James began re-signing on new contracts after each season in order to take advantage of higher salaries resulting from the NBA's rising salary cap.
-In 2016, he signed with the Cavaliers on a three-year deal, becoming the highest-paid player in the league for the first time in his career.
+Throughout his career, James has taken a unique approach to his NBA contracts, usually opting to sign shorter-term deals in order to maximize his earnings potential and flexibility.
+(Note: Attributed to multiple references:) For example, in 2006 James and the Cavaliers negotiated a three-year, $60 million contract extension instead of the four-year maximum as it allotted him the option of seeking a new contract worth more money as an unrestricted free agent following the 2010 season.
+This move allowed James, Dwyane Wade, and Chris Bosh to sign together with the Heat.
+During the 2011 NBA lockout, James received contract offers to play professional football from the Dallas Cowboys and Seattle Seahawks; he gave the offers serious consideration and even began training with them in mind.
+During his second stint in Cleveland, based on a negotiation strategy devised by NBA agent Mark Termini, James began re-signing a new contract each season to take advantage of higher salaries resulting from the NBA's rising salary cap.
+In 2016, he signed with the Cavaliers on a three-year contract, which made him the highest-paid player in the league for the first time in his career.